nablang/nablang/doc/nabla/basic-syntax.md

     if foo, bar;

-A single `$` at the end of the line means joining 2 lines together
+A single `$` means evaluate the expression before, then use it as input of next expression (can be put in the next line)

     :foo bar $
     baz